 The first event will be the LISMORE RIVER FESTIVAL AND CARP MUSTER on December 2 2017, a family-friendly day open to the whole community.

-Festival events and activities will include fishing from the riverbank, carp weigh-ins with prizes, live music and talks from carp experts.
+Festival events and activities will include fishing from the riverbank, carp weigh-ins with prizes, carp filleting, smoking and cooking demonstrations and tastings, a tree planting, catchment health education and games, live music and talks from carp experts.
 Everyone is invited to come along, fishers and non-fishers alike.
 More information about the event will be available in the coming weeks.

 How much do you know about Pest Fish?